Azure Table Storage

 • Shared Access Signature—a valid signature of a resource to connect to.
 This signature may be generated with a tool such as Azure Storage Explorer.
 See Microsoft’s help page for more information about shared access signatures.

 • Account—the Azure Storage account name.
-To access your Azure storage accounts or create one, log into the Azure portal and click Storage Accounts in the services menu on the left.
+To access your Azure storage accounts or create one, log in to the Azure portal and click Storage Accounts in the services menu on the left.
 If the backend is set to AzureStack, set the Account as the complete host for your data.
 For example: <account>.nm.azs.sandia.gov.
 If the backend is set to Emulator, set the Account as the complete host.
 For example: http://127.0.0.1:10002/devstoreaccount1.

 • Backend—select the backend from the drop-down list.
 The backend is where the data is stored.
 Data may retrieved from the classic Azure Table Storage repository (Storage, the default), Azure Storage Emulator, CosmosDB, or Azure Stack Hub.